Post-Purchase Experience··10 min read

 The Bottom Line

-Product-aware support is the answer.
-It starts with giving every physical product a serialized digital identity — one that travels with the product and resolves to the right context the moment a customer needs help.
-The cost savings are real (25–40% ticket deflection).
+Product-aware support solves this at the root.
+Every physical product receives a serialized digital identity that resolves to the right support context when a customer needs help.
+The deflection savings are real — 25–40% ticket volume reductions are documented among manufacturers who have deployed serial-level support.
 The loyalty impact is real.
-And the competitive signal it sends — that you have invested in the relationship after the sale, not just before it — is not something your marketing budget can replicate.
+The competitive signal cannot be replicated with advertising: it shows you invested in the relationship after the sale.
+Make it worth something.

 Branded Mark gives every physical product a serialized digital identity that powers context-aware support, warranty registration, spare parts, and service booking — all from a single QR code scan.
 No app required.